This blog post was updated Feb. 13, 2017.

-The 2014 tax season is a wedded bliss biggie.
-For the first time, same-sex married couples will be filing federal tax returns jointly or as married filing separately.
+Since the 2014 tax filing season, that decision has affected even more couples.
+That year marked the first time that same-sex married couples were able to file federal tax returns jointly or as married filing separately.

-And that means that some of these couples will encounter the marriage tax penalty or bonus.
+And that means that even more couples now encounter the marriage tax penalty or tax bonus.

 Sometimes, though, combining all your income on one Form 1040 can produce a bigger tax bill than if a pair was able to file as two single taxpayers and then total those individual tax bills.